PierreSS/Trade/README.md

 # Trade
+# Ruby on Rails trade algorithm exchange

 Algorithm of exchange

-Trade is a Ruby on Rails trade algorithm exchange